idaholab/moose/framework/doc/content/source/linearfvkernels/LinearFVAdvection.md

 \sum_f u_f\vec{v}\cdot \vec{n}_f|S_f|,

-where $V_C$ is a cell in the mesh, while $\vec{v}$ is a pre-defined constant advecting velocity and can be supplied through the [!param](/LinearFVKernels/LinearFVAdvection/velocity) parameter.
+where $V_C$ is a cell in the mesh, while $\vec{v}$ is a pre-defined constant advecting velocity that can be supplied through the [!param](/LinearFVKernels/LinearFVAdvection/velocity) parameter.
 The face value of the variable $u_f$ is computed using the user-selected interpolation technique that can be supplied through the [!param](/LinearFVKernels/LinearFVAdvection/advected_interp_method) parameter.

-In the simplest case, using an linear interpolation method and an internal face for the integration, we get the following matrix contribution to the degree of freedom corresponding to the variable on $V_C$:
+In the simplest case, using a linear interpolation method and an internal face for the integration, we get the following matrix contribution to the degree of freedom corresponding to the variable on $V_C$: